Skip to content

 The only platform where Sheath remained inconsistent was Grok, which prioritizes X/Twitter content with less than 24-hour freshness.
 Sheath planned to address this with a dedicated X/Twitter content strategy in the following quarter.

-AI referral traffic converted at 4.1x the rate of traditional organic traffic.
-This aligns with the broader industry data showing 4.4x higher conversion from AI referrals.
+AI referral traffic converted at 1.8x the rate of traditional organic traffic.
 Visitors who arrive from an AI recommendation have already been pre-qualified by the AI engine's response.
 They are not browsing.
 They are buying.

 What Worked Best